inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 .. image:: /static/training/beginner/qgis-inasafe/image159.*
    :align: center

 But what are the minimum and maximum values that should be used?
-The ones that are currently under Custom min / max values are the same values that just gave us a grey rectangle before.
+The current values are those that just gave us a grey rectangle.
 Instead, we should be using the minimum and maximum pixel values that are actually in the image.
 You can determine those values easily by loading the minimum and maximum values of the raster.

-19. Under Load min / max values from band, select :guilabel:`Estimate (faster)`.
+19. Under :guilabel:`Load min / max values`, select
+    :guilabel:`Estimate (faster)`.

 20. Click the :guilabel:`Load` button: